infoyouth/infoyouth.github.io/_posts/2024-11-28-c-control-statements-decision-making.md

 }
 ```

-**Commented Output:**
+**Output:**

 ```
 The number is odd.
 ```

 ## <span style="color:#2980b9">Nested `if` Statements 嵌套</span>

-You can nest `if` statements inside each other to create more complex decision-making logic.
+You can nest `if` statements inside each other to create more complex
+decision-making logic.

 ### <span style="color:#8e44ad">Example: Nested `if` for Grades 📚</span>